 That’s right.
 If you’re looking for a little extra (or a lot) spending money, Facebook offers many different ways to make it happen.

 I put together this list of the top seven ways you can expand your horizons and generate a little extra income.
-Here are some actionable ideas on how to make money on Facebook.
+Here are some actionable ideas on how to make money on Facebook in Canada.

 Meta Inc., the company that owns Facebook, Instagram, and other social media platforms, isn’t hurting for money.
 Their main source of revenue, almost 97%, comes from advertising.
 The company’s earnings for the third quarter of 2021 are staggering.